google-research/morph-net/README.md

     Note: Use the standard values for all hyperparameters (such as the learning rate schedule).

-9. (Optional) Linearly expand the network to adjust the accuracy vs cost trade-off as desired.
-Alternatively, this step can be performed at the very beginning.
+9. (Optional) Uniformly expand the network to adjust the accuracy vs. cost trade-off as desired.
+Alternatively, this step can be performed *before* the structure learning step.

 We refer to the first round of training as *structure learning* and the second round as *retraining*.